LLNL/maestrowf/docs/source/hello_world.rst

                 echo "Hello, World!" > hello_world.txt

-.. note:: The `-` denotes a list item in YAML, which means if you wanted to add more steps you could.
-For now, though, we will keep it simple with one.
+.. note:: The `-` denotes a list item in YAML.
+To add elements, simply add new elements prefixed with a hyphen.
+For now, we will keep it simple with one step and will cover adding extra steps later in this guide.

 The only required keys for a study step are the name, description, and a run section containing a command (`cmd`).
 You might notice the similarity in requirement to the study itself of a `name` and `description` entry.
 This requirement is intentional in order to encourage documentation as you develop a study.
 The following are descriptions of the required keys: